grahamrgriffiths/ServerList/README.md

 dotnet build
 ```

 Finally, run the project.
+Ensure that you use a framework that you have installed.
 ```
-dotnet run
+dotnet run --project .\ServerList\ServerList.csproj --framework net6.0-windows10.0.19041.0
 ```

 ## Testing the application
-Partial test coverage has been introduced for the Provider, Client, Parsing and CSV functionality.
+Partial test coverage has been introduced for the http wrapper and the view model service logic.
-To test the application locally, ensure you are in the directory 'CodingTest'
+To test the application locally, ensure you are in the directory 'src\ServerList'

 Run the tests
 ```